scriptrdotio/howto/tutorials/endtoendapp1/README.md

 // add the below to the ingestion script var queryObj = {
   query: "temperature is not null and speed is not null", // this is the query expression
-  fields: "temperature, speed, number_passsengers, creationDate" // this lists the fields we need to obtain };
+  fields: "temperature, speed, num_passsengers, creationDate" // this lists the fields we need to obtain };
 ```
 **Note**: you might have noticed that the "fields" property contains the "creationDate" field.
 This latter is not a field that the device sent.
 It is actually part of the metadata that is automatically added by scriptr.io.
 It indicates the date/time at which a document was created.